Innovation: Blockchain Disruption in Fintech

 So how is Fintech services affected by Blockchain?

-Banking systems are continually changing and adapting to current developments, as well as responding to consumer demands.
+Banking systems are continuously changing, so it is essential to adapt to current developments, as well as responding to consumer demands.

 The convenience of both receiving and making payments is a major area of the banking business that could be impacted by blockchain-powered cryptocurrencies.
 The path is made for faster transactions with potentially reduced costs by basically removing the middle man required by traditional banking institutions to approve transactions.

 The banking and finance industries may be revolutionised by blockchain.
-It has the potential to transform the financial industry significantly few reasons include:
+It has the potential to transform the financial industry significantly.

 - Transactions are completed faster and at a reduced cost.